 Location: Florence, Italy

-Description:Like many study abroad programs in Florence, SU Abroad’s program in Florence is large but has a number of components that provide students the opportunity to immerse themselves in Italian culture.
+Description:Like many study abroad programs in Florence, SU Abroad’s program in Florence is large but offers students many opportunities to immerse themselves in Italian culture.
 The program is run like a top-quality small college, with many departments and particularly strong courses in Italian language, art history, and studio arts.
-Some students participate in the program’s “Option II,” which involves taking some Italian courses at the University of Florence, or “Option III” which allows advanced language students to enroll in regular courses at the University of Florence.
+Most students enroll in "Option I", which involves taking an Italian language course plus four elective courses taught in English at the SU Florence Center.
+Students who have completed two years or more of college-level Italian qualify for "Option II" and "Option III”, which involves taking some Italian-taught courses at the Centro di Cultura per Stranieri (part of the University of Florence) or regular courses at the University of Florence.
 Internship options are also available.

 - Full Year